Obesity Discrimination and Gastric Bypass Surgery

 Women’s Health and Gastric Bypass Surgery

 A multitude of problems is associated with obesity in women particularly those who are in the reproductive age group.
-Apart from physical problems, others range from difficult intercourse, symptomatic fibroids, dysfunctional uterine bleeding, PCOD, anovulatory cycles, urinary stress incontinence and infertility.
-Again birth defects, difficult labor, increased risk of caesarian section delivery and cancers like ovarian cancer, endometrial cancer, cervical cancer and breast cancer, are all associated with obesity.
+Apart from physical problems, others range from difficult intercourse, symptomatic fibroids, dysfunctional uterine bleeding, PCOD, anovulatory cycles, urinary stress incontinence, and infertility.
+Again birth defects, difficult labor, increased risk of caesarian section delivery, and cancers like ovarian cancer, endometrial cancer, cervical cancer, and breast cancer, are all associated with obesity.
 There is a very high risk of gestational diabetes mellitus as well as pregnancy-induced hypertension in ladies who are obese.

-Bariatric surgery or Gastric Bypass Surgery has emerged as the most effective treatment option for obesity over last few decades.
+Bariatric surgery or Gastric Bypass Surgery has emerged as the most effective treatment option for obesity over the last few decades.
 Women account for about 83% of bariatric procedures among reproductive age.
 Laparoscopic sleeve gastrectomy has been the most commonly performed weight loss treatment among women of reproductive age.